jackparsonss/fusion/README.md

 ```

 ##### print
-Prints the argument passed to it to stdout
+Prints the argument passed into stdout
 ```
 print(5);
 ```